 It was in her nature to collect stray cats, pile the bathroom up to the ceiling with interesting and valuable newspapers, rouge, talk to herself, sleep in her underwear in case of fire, quarrel over the price of soup bones, and have it circulated around the neighborhood that when she finally died in her dusty junk heap, the mattress would be full of bankbooks and the pillow stuffed with hundred-dollar bills.
 She had resisted all these rich temptations in order to appear a lady, and she was repaid by being called a common thief.

-Ideally, stories have a ‘battle scene’ to provide an emotional high within the narrative arc.
-Mrs Henlein provides that battle scene, which provokes the running away of Amy, with her rather cathartic (for the reader) and equally comical answering back.
+Ideally, stories have a ‘big struggle scene’ to provide an emotional high within the narrative arc.
+Mrs Henlein provides that big struggle scene, which provokes the running away of Amy, with her rather cathartic (for the reader) and equally comical answering back.
 We wish the previous two cooks could have said the same to Mr Lawton, and now we have a character who dares to say exactly what’s on her mind.

 “You take that back, Mr. Lawton!
 You take back every one of those words you just said!
 I never stole anything in my whole life, and nobody in my family ever stole anything, and I don’t have to stand here and be insulted by a drunk man.
 Why, as for drinking, I haven’t drunk enough to fill an eyeglass for twenty-five years.
 Mr. Henlein took me to a place of refreshment twenty-five years ago, and I drank two Manhattan cocktails that made me so sick and dizzy that I’ve never liked the stuff ever since.
 How dare you speak to me like this!
 Calling me a thief and a drunken woman!
 Oh, you disgust me-you disgust me in your ignorance of all the trouble I’ve had.
 Do you know what I had for Christmas dinner last year?
 I had a bacon sandwich.
 Son of a bitch!”
 She began to weep.
 “I’m glad I said it!” she screamed.
 “It’s the first time I’ve used a dirty word in my whole life and I’m glad I said it.
 Son of a bitch!”